nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 So overall there's about a 93:1 drive ratio between the stepper and the platform.

+The output shaft assembles using a square end and a square socket in the primary output gear.
+By making the square end's diagonal just a smidge smaller than the bearing ID it can be assembled through the bearings. and the shaft then retains the bearings in their seats.

+The primary input gear is currently just press fitted onto the stepper motor shaft and retained with a little superglue, but i may need to come up with somethng better if it comes loose again -- perhaps a metal collar and grub screw or a keyway ground into the stepper shaft.

+The whole thing is sized to use every last mm of the printable area of my printer.
+The teeth are a slightly smaller pitch than the secondary gears, but still pretty chunky.

 ![Printing small gears](img/printing-small-gears.jpg)
 *Printing small gears*